 HIPAA: Detailed Notice of Privacy Practices

-Reminders for Scheduled Transports and Information on Other Services.
+Reminders for Scheduled Transports & Information on Other Services

 We may also contact you to provide you with a reminder of any scheduled appointments for nonemergency ambulance and medical transportation, or for other information about alternative services we provide or other health-related benefits and services that may be of interest to you.

-Other Uses and Disclosure of Your PHI We Can Make Without Authorization.
+Other Uses & Disclosure of Your PHI We Can Make Without Authorization

-South Milwaukee Fire Dept. is also permitted to use or disclose your PHI without your written authorization in situations including:
+South Milwaukee Fire Department is also permitted to use or disclose your PHI without your written authorization in situations including:

-• If you are an organ donor, we may release health information to organizations that handle organ procurement or organ, eye or tissue transplantation, or to an organ donation bank, as necessary to facilitate organ donation and transplantation; and
+- If you are an organ donor, we may release health information to organizations that handle organ procurement or organ, eye or tissue transplantation, or to an organ donation bank, as necessary to facilitate organ donation and transplantation

 Uses and Disclosures of Your PHI That Require Your Written Consent